 Starting with a content audit is the preferred method for beginning the transition process.
 It is part of the Discovery phase The Canton Group uses to conduct a digital inventory audit of what is available on the current site.
 The content audit gives you a bigger picture of the size of the migration ahead.
 Many organizations use the audit to:

 - Review designs that allow for faster, responsive page loads

 Once the audit has been conducted, we can look at the data that will move to the new database.
 Throughout our many years of migrating data, we have utilized several strategies based on client and project needs.
 One such strategy includes automating the process, which is typically the preferred method when a large volume of content is being migrated.
 While Drupal provides many tools for automated migration, The Canton Group offers Robotic Process Automation (RPA).
 RPA automates the migration process using the website interfaces.
 Our Discovery phase allows us to identify the right migration path for the project and configure it correctly.

 Additional consideration for migration includes the platform on which the site will sit.
-Our DevOps team supports many Drupal sites and is familiar with accommodating environmental changes required by Drupal.
+Our DevSecOps team supports many Drupal sites and is familiar with accommodating environmental changes required by Drupal.
 For example, making sure your site is running the recommended version of PHP or MySQL.

-And this partnership is not solely based on technology.
 Throughout the migration, you will have choices to make.
 Our team is prepared to help you understand the breadth of options, identify associated risks, and develop a quality product that serves your needs and those of your users.